 David White, LPC

-David White (Dave) brings over 15 years of therapeutic experience to the DBT Center of NJ team.
+David White (Dave) pronouns: he/him/his brings over 15 years of therapeutic experience to the DBT Center of NJ team.
 Dave specializes in the treatment of adolescents and their families and has provided support and healing in a variety of clinical settings throughout the years includ- ing long-term residential treatment, in-home and community based therapy, adoption/ foster care services, acute hospitalization, and various outpatient settings.
 Dave has a Master of Science in Mental Health Counseling and is a Licensed Professional Coun- selor (LPC) in the state of New Jersey and a Licensed Clinical Mental Health Counselor (LCMHC) in the state of Utah.
 Dave has in-depth Foundational Training in Dialectical Behavior Therapy (DBT) thought BehaviorTech and has received advanced training in Applied Behavioral Analysis (ABA) therapy.

 Dave works with adolescents struggling with suicidal ideation, self-harm, substance abuse, trauma, technology addiction, anxiety, depression, un- healthy relationships, processing disorders, developmental delays, school refusal, fami- ly conflict, conduct and oppositional behavior disorders, low self-esteem, LGBTQ+ concerns and identity exploration.
 Dave also has extensive knowledge, both personally and professionally, working with individuals who struggle with attachment or adoption questions as he and his wife are adoptive parents themselves and have first-hand experience and insight concerning attachment theory and treatment.
 Among the key attributes that make Dave such an esteemed clinician on the DBT Center team is his sincere commitment to supporting the families that care so deeply for their troubled family members.